nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing **tags**, **all previous values will be replaced** by the new ones entered.
     - This means you must **retype all old tags** you wish to keep, as editing will overwrite them completely.
     - For example, if a student already has two lessons and you wish to add another, you need to re-enter the previous lessons along with the new one.
-* Lessons cannot clash (i.e., scheduled on the same day and overlapping in timing).
+* Lessons cannot clash (i.e., lessons scheduled on the same day cannot overlap in timing).
 If a clash is detected, the app will notify the user with an error message.
 * You can remove all optional fields as specified in the `add` command by typing its parameter prefix (e.g. `t/`) without specifying any values after them.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
-*  `edit 3 l/tuesday 0900-1100` Edits the lesson of the 3rd student to be `MONDAY 0900-1100`.

 ### Adding a Remark: `addremark` or `addrmk`